 If you’re trying to improve your credit score, this card may help.
 It can sometimes be difficult to get approved for a credit card if you don’t have good credit, but you may qualify for this card even if your credit is only considered “fair.”

-It offers a few features that can help you build credit, such as a credit limit increase if you make your first five payments on time.
+It offers a few features that can help you build credit, such as an automatic credit limit increase in as little as six months.
 This adds positive payment information to your credit report, while decreasing your credit utilization ratio if you’re carrying a balance on any of your credit cards.
 Both of these activities—paying on time and lowering the percentage of credit that you’re using—are some of the best ways to improve your credit score.